 People with Fanconi anemia are more likely to develop several types of blood disorders and cancers.
 These may include leukemia, myelodysplastic syndrome, and cancer of the head, neck, or urinary system.

-Women with Fanconi anemia who become pregnant should be watched carefully by a doctor.
+Women with Fanconi anemia who become pregnant should be watched carefully by a specialist.
 Such women often need transfusions throughout pregnancy.

 Men with Fanconi anemia have decreased fertility.